 What are Amazon Ad-Supported Kindles and Fire tablets?

-Best answer: Amazon Ad-Supported Kindles and Fire tablets are devices you can get at a lower price since they have personalized advertising on the lock screen and the screensaver when in sleep mode.
+Best answer: Amazon Ad-Supported Kindles and Fire tablets are devices that show you ads on the lock screen and screensaver when in sleep mode.
+They also prevent you from adding your choice of wallpaper.
+However, these ad-supported tablets are cheaper than the ones without ads.

 Here's what Ad-Supported devices like Kindle e-readers and Fire tablets entail